Our Summers are hot and dry. Today, as I write it is over 40 C for the third day in a row, and the forecast is for 44. That is around 111F.

 Take some mint leaves and grind them to a paste.

-To 4 cups water, add salt, 2 tspns dry roasted cumin powder, 1 tspn garam masala, 0.25 tspn black salt, pinch red chilli powder, 1 tspn amchoor powder, and the juice of 1 lemon.
+To 4 cups water, add the mint leaves, a pinch salt, 1 tspn dry roasted cumin powder, 1 tspn garam masala, pinch black salt, pinch red chilli powder, 1 tspn amchoor powder, 1 tspn or more jaggery or brown sugar, and the juice of 1/2 lemon.
 Stir well.
 Add ice cubes and serve cold.
-Yum.

 - A Balinese Ginger and Lemongrass Tea